-The process of establishing and implementing effective and appropriate financial controls in order that the Contractor can efficiently manage project-level as well as company-level finances.
+The process of establishing and implementing effective and appropriate financial controls in order that the Contractor can efficiently manage project level as well as company-level finances.

 - 1. Analyse project risks and finalise tender submissions - 2.
 Calculate and determine project cashflow requirements - 3.
-Identify and implement appropriate project cost control measures for different site Operations - 4.
-Project financial reporting on a regular basis - 4.
+Identify and implement appropriate project cost control measures for different site operations. - 4.
+Project financial reporting on a regular basis - 5.
 Composite control of multiple project cashflow requirements from a company perspective. - 6.
-Financial controls required to balance project cashflow requirements on a continuous basis - 7.
-Preparation of annual financial statements
+Financial controls required to balance project cashflow requirements on a continuous basis. - 7.
+Preparation of project financial statements

-- Project cash flow that relates to the construction programme, costs and revenue - Risk matrix identifying the financial impacts of a project prior to tender submission - Project cost control systems appropriate to the nature of the project - Regular project cost reports indicating costs, profits and reasons for any variation from the projected cash flow. - Annual financial statements for the company
+- Project cash flow that relates to the construction programme, costs and revenue - Risk matrix identifying the financial impacts of a project prior to tender submission - Project cost control systems appropriate to the nature of the project - Regular project cost reports indicating costs, profits and reasons for any variation from the projected cash flow